Neville Symington: On emotions

-Envy, greed and jealousy first really makes us mad when we hate them in our self.
-It is the expulsion through hatred that makes them toxic to our inner life.
-A personal inner creative act of acceptance of the three is therefore of uttermost importance.
+A personal inner creative act of acceptance of the three emotions is Symington's solution.

 Cultural offshoots

 Jeanette Winterson found the plainness and straightforwardness of Symington's writing style offered something of a framework for her mid-life journey through madness.

 Winterson states: "Symington talks about how the mad part will try to wreck the mind.
 That had been my experience".

 Acclamations

 In 2013 Neville Symington was awarded with The Sigourney Award: "Mr. Symington’s work features independent thinking that offers a counterpoint to various schools of established thought regarding narcissism and the source of mental illness."

 Dr. Peter March: "Symington´s answer rests upon Einstein´s insight: some relations are of the essence of the things related.
 Symington´s relational account of persons challenges our conventional understanding to the breaking point: by reconceptualizing emotions, persons and human relations, we break through to a brilliant new way of understanding the work of psychiatrist and psychotherapists.
 One must expect that Symington´s relational account of persons will affect our psychiatry as deeply as Einsteins work our physics."